 Missing Wisconsin girl, 13, possibly spotted in Florida after parents found dead in home, police say

-A teenager considered missing and "in danger" may have been spotted in Miami, Florida just hours after her parents were found dead inside their Wisconsin home, police said Tuesday.
+New images were released Tuesday in the search for a missing teenager considered to be "in danger" after her parents were found dead inside their Wisconsin home Monday following a suspicious 911 call.

-Miami police said a girl that matched Jayme Closs' description was seen near Northwest 27th Avenue and 11th Street on Monday afternoon.
+The pictures' release comes as authorities ramp up their efforts following an outpouring of tips -- including one from Florida.
+Miami police said a girl matching Jayme Closs' description was seen near Northwest 27th Avenue and 11th Street on Monday afternoon.
 The 13-year-old vanished early Monday from her home near Barron, about 80 miles northeast of Minneapolis.

 “If it was her, she was in a black Ford Explorer with a possible WI plate of I60WER.
 If you have any information please call 911 immediately,” police tweeted.